harshit1022/FlightsAndSearchService/README.md

 - City
 - Airport

-- One flight can have 1 Airplane only, but an Airplane can be used in many flights
+- One Flight can have 1 Airplane only, but an Airplane can be used in many flights
-- One city can have many Airports, but an Airport can belong to only 1 city
+- One City can have many Airports, but an Airport can belong to only 1 City
-- One Airport can have many flights
+- One Airport can have many Flights

+#Tables

+### City -> id, name, created_at, updated_at
+### Airport -> id, name, city_id, address, created_at, updated_at